-San business-writing sample
+San business-writing & design sample

 For ten years, we have used our Fut ure Mapping® scenario- planning process (described in the enclosed brochure) to help companies map out successful business strategies in countries such as Italy, England and Japan.
 Now we are making it available to companies doing business in China who are considering expansion.
 We have set up a division of NC RI called The China Project, which can help you design the optimum strategy for identifying and managing the risks and rewards of the Chinese business environment.

 The China Project combines our Fut ure Mapping process with a substantial set of human and data resources concentrated on China.
 These include a team of NC RI consultants who are already experienced in China business analysis; a specialized China database that we’ve developed; a world-class team of outside China experts we have on call; and, of course, the data we develop from conducting extensive interviews in your own company.
 Thus we combine the best aspects of carefully planned resources with case-by-case customization, to give our clients the finest China-planning analysis and advice available anywhere.